477: No Such Thing As ShatGPT

 And so, on, I think, more than one occasion, the police were called because they thought there was either drug dealing going on, or there was, you know, that suddenly, like it was suddenly become a brothel.

-And the police showed up and they just saw these actors and some rather sheepish Amazon staff saying, oh, there's nothing going on here, nothing to see here.
+And the police showed up, and they just saw these actors and some rather sheepish Amazon staff saying, oh, there's nothing going on here, nothing to see here.

-Yeah, that's amazing.
-She, she, we, they keep it secret who Alexa is, but a journalist did find out.
+They keep it secret who Alexa is, but a journalist did find out.
+It's a lady called Nina Roll.

-Uh, she lives in Boulder, Colorado, and um, she's basically signed effectively like an NDA.
-You know, she got called up, she said, I can't say anything.
+She lives in Boulder, Colorado.
+And she's basically signed effectively like an NDA.

-They make sure that she doesn't say anything in return, but you can hear other ads that she has done where you can identify the voice.
+But you can hear other ads that she has done where you can identify the voice.
+So she's on her website.

-But the original, original Alexa voice was for a system that was called Ivona, and that was a Polish thing, and it was a sort of voice synthesizer, and that originally had a male actor who was the voice behind it called Jasek Labijak, and he had a horrible time because when it was being used in Poland, the voice synthesizer was being used for everything.
+But the original, original Alexa voice was for a system that was called Ivona, and that was a Polish thing, and it was a sort of voice synthesizer.

-So he'd pick up his phone and he'd be receiving calls from an automated voice, which was him, urging him to vote for a candidate in an upcoming election.
+and he'd be receiving calls from an automated voice, which was him urging him to vote for a candidate in an upcoming election.
 Oh my god.

 And then people would say really racist, random things using his voice and putting it up online.
 So he suddenly was hounded by his own voice wherever he went.